Wrangellites cast ballots at The Nolan Center on Election Day 2024. (Colette Czarnecki/KSTK)

 From early Tuesday morning to later in the evening, Wrangell voters consistently walked through The Nolan Center doors on election day.

-Six hundred seventy-seven Wrangellites visited the poles in person and voted early.
-That means Wrangell has a 10% decrease in cast ballots than the last general election.
+Seven hundred and one Wrangellites visited the poles in person and 343 voted early.
+That means Wrangell’s percentage almost is equivalent to the last general election, but with a three percent decrease in cast ballots.

 Sixty-seven point one percent of Wrangellites voted for Donald Trump and 29.8% voted for Vice-President Kamala Harris.